Cleon909/Recipe_planner/README.md

 3. wht changes to be made to fit into service
 4. improve front end look
 5. fill db with recipes

-need to:
-start with login screen
-fix email - I've forgotten the password! ideally add ability to have two weeks of schedules (this week and next) place user name on layout.html tidy up front end make sure volume is persistent write unit tests make CI/CD pipeline deploy on aws